kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 kinClient.deleteAccount(int index);
 ```

-**Warning:** You can delete an account from the device using `deleteAccount`, but beware!
-The account will lose access to the account's private key and subsequently will lose access to the Kin stored in the account.
+**Warning:** You can delete an account from the device using `deleteAccount`, but keep in mind that the account will lose access to its private key and subsequently will lose access to the Kin stored in the account.

 #### Onboarding